Rajpratik71/eucalyptus-wiki/Storage-Controller.md

 ### Export Volumes (how the volumes are accessible by instances)
 **SAN-backed SCs**
 For SAN-backed SCs the SAN exports the volumes directly to NCs using iSCSI.
 This is very device specific and we will not discuss it further in this section.
-Eventually we will probably put up an entire section dedicated to SAN-backed SCs as well as the devices we support and how they are used, but that feature is not part of the open-source Eucalyptus (we have to save some good bits for the paying customers right?).
+Eventually we will probably put up an entire section dedicated to SAN-backed SCs as well as the devices we support and how they are used, but that feature is not part of the open-source Eucalyptus.

 **Filesystem-backed SCs**
 SCs using a filesystem as the backend export volumes using standard linux iSCSI servers and tools.
 Specifically, the SC uses [the linux ISCSI Framework (TGT)](http://stgt.sourceforge.net/) to export the volumes as iSCSI stores to the NCs.
 The SC creates an LVM volume from the file using a loopback device (more details below) and exports that device as a store using tgtadm.